jdrumgoole/atlascli/PAUSE_RESUME_BLOG_POST.md

 ![Pause a Cluster in MongoDB Atlas](https://webassets.mongodb.com/_com_assets/cms/pause_cluster-y1wtdyybzn.png)

-However, when we pause a cluster the Atlas environment will restart the cluster after seven days.
+However, when we pause a cluster the Atlas environment will restart the cluster after 30 days.
+This is required to ensure every cluster can be maintained in a supported configuration.
 Also, both pausing and resuming require a login, navigation etc. Basically, it’s a drag to do this regularly.

 As long as cluster is running you are paying full price for it.
 When a cluster